sassoftware/saspy/saspy/doc/source/troubleshooting.rst

    1) Java isn't installed or configured right, or you don't have the right java command  for 'java' in your Configuration Definition
    2) You don't have your classpath right, or don't have the right jars.

-Neither of these problems will result in a good message from saspy telling you what the problem is.
+Neither of these problems will result in a good message from SASPy telling you what the problem is.
 But, like in the cases above, if the problem is that Java won't start up, you will get the exact command trying to be run, so you can run it and see more diagnostics and error messages.